Miranda (moon)

-Miranda probably formed from an accretion disc that surrounded the planet shortly after its formation, and, like other large moons, it is likely differentiated, with an inner core of rock surrounded by a mantle of ice.
-Miranda has one of the most extreme and varied topographies of any object in the Solar System, including Verona Rupes, a 20-kilometer-high scarp that is the highest cliff in the Solar System, and chevron-shaped tectonic features called coronae.
+Miranda probably formed from an accretion disc that surrounded the planet shortly after its formation and, like other large moons, it is likely differentiated, with an inner core of rock surrounded by a mantle of ice.
+Miranda has one of the most extreme and varied topographies of any object in the Solar System, including Verona Rupes, a roughly 20 km scarp that may be the highest cliff in the Solar System, and chevron-shaped tectonic features called coronae.
 The origin and evolution of this varied geology, the most of any Uranian satellite, are still not fully understood, and multiple hypotheses exist regarding Miranda's evolution.

 Discovery and name

 Miranda was discovered on 16 February 1948 by planetary astronomer Gerard Kuiper using the McDonald Observatory's 82 in Otto Struve Telescope.
 Its motion around Uranus was confirmed on 1 March 1948.
 It was the first satellite of Uranus discovered in nearly 100 years.
-Kuiper elected to name the object "Miranda" after the character in Shakespeare's The Tempest, because the four previously discovered moons of Uranus, Ariel, Umbriel, Titania and Oberon, had all been named after characters of Shakespeare or Alexander Pope.
+Kuiper elected to name the object "Miranda" after the character in Shakespeare's The Tempest, because the four previously discovered moons of Uranus, Ariel, Umbriel, Titania, and Oberon, had all been named after characters of Shakespeare or Alexander Pope.
 However, the previous moons had been named specifically after fairies, whereas Miranda was a human.
-Subsequently, discovered satellites of Uranus were named after characters from Shakespeare and Pope, whether fairies or not.
+Subsequently discovered satellites of Uranus were named after characters from Shakespeare and Pope, whether fairies or not.
 The moon is also designated Uranus V.